.avif)

 - Early-stage startups: Young companies often prioritize rapid growth.
 They do so even if it means sacrificing profitability in the short term.
 As they mature and gain market share, they can shift their focus towards profitability.

-- Companies with disruptive innovations: Investors might be willing to overlook a lower rule of 40 score in the early stages.
+- Companies with disruptive innovations: Investors might be willing to overlook a lower Rule of 40 score in the early stages.
 This exception applies if a company has a truly disruptive product with the potential to dominate a large market.

 - Strategic investments: A company might temporarily fall below 40% if it's making big investments.
 Think research and development, new market expansion, or acquisitions.
 These investments can pay off long-term with higher growth and profitability.